AlimouDiallo367/AlimouDiallo367/README.md

 ---

-> **Fun fact:** When I’m not coding, I’m deep into video games, sports, anime, and exploring new fields through reading and research.
+> **Fun fact:** When I'm not coding, I'm deep into video games, sports, anime, and exploring new fields through reading and research.
-Currently stuck in Vim.
+> Currently stuck in Vim.
 Send help (`:q!`)